When is the Right Time to Hire a Criminal Defense Lawyer?

 cd-head-bottom

 In South Carolina, criminal cases are classified into different categories based on the severity of the crime.
-Generally speaking, offenses that carry a maximum sentence of three years or less are categorized as misdemeanors.
-On the other hand, crimes that carry a punishment of more than three years in prison are generally classified as felonies.
+Generally speaking, offenses that carry a maximum penalty of less than one year are considered misdemeanors.
+On the other hand, crimes that carry a punishment of more than one year in prison are generally classified as felonies.

 State and Federal Criminal Defense Cases in South Carolina